sealionking/drupal_module_og-sm/og_sm_theme/README.md

 * Define what themes a Site can choose from.
 * Define the default theme (fallback).
 * Set a theme per Site.
+* Set visibility of theme components, currently only breadcrumb supported
+* Breadcrumb configuration per theme within a Site.
+    * Append the page title to the breadcrumb trail
+    * Override the root of the breadcrumb trail